-With effect from January 1 2012, such gains are taxed at 10% for properties held for two years or less, 5% for properties held for more than two years but less than five years, and taxexempt if held for more than five years.
 With effect from January 1 2013, such gains are taxed at 15% for properties held for two years or less, 10% for properties held for more than two years but less than five years, and tax exempt if held for more than five years.
+In the case of an individual who is a citizen or a permanent resident, with effect from January 1 2014, such gains are taxed at 30% for properties held for three years of less, 20% for properties held for four years, 15% for properties held for five years and tax exempt if held for more than five years.